-As of July 1, 2011, we operate 16 Internet data centers in Japan which we use to offer our outsourcing data center services, five in Tokyo, two in Yokohama and Osaka, and one each in Saitama, Sapporo, Sendai, Nagoya, Kyoto, Fukuoka and Matsue.
+As of June 30, 2012, we operate 19 Internet data centers in Japan, seven in Tokyo, three in Osaka, two in Yokohama, and one each in Saitama, Sapporo, Sendai, Nagoya, Kyoto, Fukuoka and Matsue.
 These data centers are specifically designed for application hosting, IIJ GIO services, co-location services and high capacity access to our networks.
 Excluding the module type data center in Matsue, they are leased mainly from NTT Communications, ITOCHU Techno-Solutions Corporation, and KDDI.
 The module type data center in Matsue is directly owned and operated by us.

-These data centers have 24-hours-a-day, seven-days-a-week operations and security and are equipped with uninterruptible power supplies and backup generators, anti-seismic damage precautions, fire suppression equipment and other features to optimize our ability to offer high-quality services through these data centers.
+These data centers have 24-hours-a-day, seven-days-a-week operations and security and are equipped with uninterruptible power supplies and backup generators, antiseismic damage precautions, fire suppression equipment and other features to optimize our ability to offer high-quality services through these data centers.

-The module type eco data center in Matsue which constructed in April 2011 is specifically designed for the use of our cloud computing service "IIJ GIO" which uses outside-aircooling, the first in Japan.
+The module type eco data center in Matsue is specifically designed for the use of our cloud computing service IIJ GIO which uses outside-air-cooling, the first in Japan.
 One of the main features of the Matsue module type data center is its cost efficiency and its short construction time of approximately two to three months, which allows it to start small and expand along with the rise in demand, unlike building type data centers where you need to build the whole capacity at once regardless of the demand.
-This Matsue module type data center can host up to 24 modules and for the fiscal year ending March 2012, we plan to build a couple of modules and the rest in the following year.
-The total construction cost for this Matsue module type data center including network and equipment investments is expected to be approximately ¥3.0 billion.
+This Matsue module type data center can host up to 24 modules.